Abhi5h3k/c-sharp-project-game/README.md

 ## License

 This project is opensource.
 Anyone can use it for learning, practicing, and even for college projects.
-Kindly maintain the proper credits for author and contributers.
+Kindly maintain the proper credits for authors and contributers.